Copy

 Navigate to and open the table you want to work with

-2. Right-Click and Copy: Right-click the selection to open the context menu, then select Copy Selection to copy the data without headers.
+2. Copy: Right-click the selection to open the context menu, then hover over Copy and select Selection.

 Copy selection menu